taehyounpark/queryosity/docs/start/conceptual.md

     - A series of two or more cuts becomes their intersection, `and`
   - A floating-point `weight` to assign a statistical significance to the entry.
     - A series of two or more weights becomes to their product, `*`.
+  - A cut is referred to as being *complementary* to weight and vice versa.

 ***